Copper: An ancient medicine

 - cat’s claw

-Some complimentary physical therapies have been found to help arthritis.
-The most promising one, according to the NCCIH, is acupuncture.
-Sufficient clinical trials for the others have not yet been conducted.
-The therapies include:
+Some complementary physical therapies have been found to help arthritis.
+The most promising one, according to the

 - qi gong